Numerical evidence for the non-Abelian eigenstate thermalization hypothesis: Model and methods

 \section{Model and methods}

 Below, we describe the physical system we model, as well as its Hamiltonian and charges.
 Then, we describe our calculational strategy.

-Consider a 1D chain of $N$ qubits subject to open boundary conditions (the boundary spins do not interact with each other).
-Almost everywhere in the main text, we will use $N=18$.
+Consider a 1D chain of $N = 18$ qubits subject to open boundary conditions (the boundary spins do not interact with each other).
 Denote by $\sigma_a^{(j)}$ component $a \in \{x, y, z \}$ of qubit $j$.
 (We change notation from $S_a = \frac{1}{2} \sigma_a$ to Pauli operators for simplicity.)
 The system evolves under a Heisenberg model rendered nonintegrable by next-nearest-neighbor couplings:

 The coupling strength $J_j = 1 + 0.3 \, \delta_{j3}$ is uniform except around site $j=3$.
-The offset eliminates translational and spatial-inversion symmetry, to maintain our focus on non-Abelian symmetry.
+The offset precludes spatial-inversion symmetry, while the offset and boundary conditions preclude translational symmetry.
+These preclusions maintain our focus on non-Abelian symmetry.
 The offset's location and strength are arbitrary.
 Other choices yield qualitatively similar results when the offset is $>0.02$.
 Throughout this paper, identity operators $\id$ are implicitly tensored on wherever necessary so that operators are defined on the appropriate Hilbert spaces.

 We can now introduce the charges.
 Define component $a$ of the total spin as $\sigma_a^\tot \coloneqq \sum_{j=1}^N \sigma^{(j)}_a \, .$ The Hamiltonian conserves these components, which form the model's charges~\cite{NYH_20_Noncommuting,Kranzl_23_Experimental,NYH_22_How}: $[ H , \sigma_a^\tot ] = 0$ $\, \forall a = x, y, z$.
 We sometimes refer to the single-qubit operators $\sigma_a$ as charges for convenience, although $H$ conserves only the global $\sigma_a^\tot$s.
 The charges do not commute with each other: $[\sigma_a , \sigma_b] \neq 0$ if $a \neq b$.